 Exclusion from School

-Following proper notification, the school will exclude the student for noncompliance with the immunization laws pursuant to the appeal process procedures for student expulsions (Policy 3241).
-Parents have a right to a hearing, provided they notify the school within 3 days after receiving the exclusion order from the school principal.
-If the parent requests a hearing, the parent or guardian and school principal will be notified in writing of the time and place for the hearing and will present the case to a hearing officer appointed by the superintendent.
+Following proper notification, the school will exclude the student for noncompliance with the immunization laws pursuant to the appeal process procedures for student expulsions (Policy 3200).
+Parents/guardians have a right to a hearing, provided they notify the school within three days after receiving the exclusion order from the school principal.
+If the parent/guardian requests a hearing, the parent/guardian and school principal will be notified in writing of the time and place for the hearing and will present the case to a hearing officer appointed by the superintendent.